"Our Belize Vacation" - 10% off ALL diving tours!

 SKILL LEVEL EXPERIENCE

-* Basic scuba certification from an internationally recognized certifying agency
+* Basic scuba certification from a recognized agency

 * Dives infrequently (less than one trip a year)